Free traders no more? GOP warms up to Trump’s use of tariffs

 “This is a regional refugee crisis caused by violence and drought in Central America that has been so thoroughly mismanaged by the failing and flailing Trump administration that they’ve created a humanitarian crisis at our border,” he said.
 Trump, he said, is “quadrupling down on a failed strategy.”

-Warning Trump off the tariffs, some GOP senators have pledged to vote against them in a measure of disapproval that would send a stiff rebuke from his own party.
+Warning Trump off the tariffs, some GOP senators had pledged to vote against them in a measure of disapproval that would send a stiff rebuke from his own party.

-But Senate Majority Leader Mitch McConnell has not promised to bring a vote forward, and others monitoring the situation doubt he ever will.
+But Senate Majority Leader Mitch McConnell had not promised to bring a vote forward, and others monitoring the situation doubted he would.

-And that may be fine with many lawmakers, too.
-GOP Sen. Josh Hawley of Missouri said he understands the president’s frustrations and is willing to consider options.
+GOP Sen. Josh Hawley of Missouri said he understood the president’s frustrations and was willing to consider options.

 “You’ve got to fight the fight differently,” he said.
 “It doesn’t necessarily mean you’re against free trade.
-It just means you got to take the long view of what free trade looks like.”
+It just means you’ve got to take the long view of what free trade looks like.”

 Associated Press writers Jill Colvin, Matthew Lee and Luis Alonso Lugo in Washington contributed to this report.